 \section{Study of Reflections with Different Termination Resistors}

-To investigate the effect of impedance mismatch between the termination resistor and pickup strips on pulse reflections, resistors with different values are connected in one of the RPC in standalone mode and all these tests were done just inserting signals in different positions of the strip using a pulser.
+To investigate the effect of impedance mismatch between the termination resistor and pick-up strips on pulse reflections, resistors with different values are connected in one of the RPC in standalone mode and all these tests were done just by inserting signals in different positions of the strip using a pulser.
 The result indicates the best matching with the termination resistance 18$\pm$3\,$\Omega$ for different strips.
-Thus a RPC with different termination resistors is placed on top of the miniICAL (10th layer).
+Thus an RPC with different termination resistors is placed on top of the mini-ICAL (10th layer).
 The muon data were recorded based on the coincidence of the signals from the bottom four layers (6 to 9).
-For this study, the resistors with values 15\,$\Omega$ (0 to 19 strips in X- and Y-planes), 18\,$\Omega$ (20 to 39 strips in X- and Y-planes) and 22\,$\Omega$ (remaining strips in both X- and Y-plane) are used as the terminator of pickup strips.
-The muon data recorded with this configuration is analysed.
-The muon trajectories are selected with the criteria that at least seven RPC layers used in the fit and $\chi^2/ndf$ of the fits are less than two individually both for X-Z and Y-Z plane.
-The distribution of the ToT vs Position along the strip for 15\,$\Omega$, 18\,$\Omega$ and 22\,$\Omega$ are shown in Figs.\ref{fig:correctionplot} (a), (b) and (c) respectively.
-It is observed that the contribution from the reflected pulses (in the same phase as the first pulse) are diminishing with the decrease in the termination resistor value.
-Also, it can be noted that there is small fraction of the reflected component in the distribution even at 15\,$\Omega$ termination resistor.
+For this study, the resistors with values of 15\,$\Omega$ (0 to 19 strips in X- and Y-planes), 18\,$\Omega$ (20 to 39 strips in X- and Y-planes) and 22\,$\Omega$ (remaining strips in both X- and Y-plane) are used as the terminator of pick-up strips.
+The muon data recorded with this configuration is analyzed.
+The muon trajectories are selected with the criteria that at least seven RPC layers are used in the fit and $\chi^2/ndf$ of the fits are less than two individually both for X-Z and Y-Z planes.
+The distribution of the ToT vs positions along the strip for 15\,$\Omega$, 18\,$\Omega$ and 22\,$\Omega$ are shown in Figs.\ref{fig:correctionplot} (a), (b) and (c) respectively.
+It is observed that the contribution from the reflected pulses (in the same phase as the first pulse) is diminishing with the decrease in the termination resistor value.
+Also, it can be noted that there is a small fraction of the reflected component in the distribution even at 15\,$\Omega$ termination resistor.
 Figs.~\ref{fig:refthreesettofset} (a), (b) and (c) are the time offset calculated for using Bin-by-Bin of the ToT vs Position along the strip distribution for 15\,$\Omega$, 18\,$\Omega$ and 22\,$\Omega$ respectively.
 There are almost linear correlations of ToT and the time shift for all three termination resistances.